jboss-fuse/fuse-karaf/quickstarts/cxf/soap/README.md

         config:property-set org.apache.cxf.servlet.context /custom
         config:update

-    JBoss Fuse will create org.apache.cxf.osgi.cfg file in the /etc directory and and set the entry as we did in the first way after the commands are run, you need to restart the CXF bundle to load the change.
+    Red Hat Fuse will create org.apache.cxf.osgi.cfg file in the /etc directory and and set the entry as we did in the first way after the commands are run, you need to restart the CXF bundle to load the change.

 Undeploy the Bundle
 -------------------